sc3/cook-convictions/_credit.md

 [The Illustrated Press](http://illuspress.com) created the illustrations.

+All icons from the <a href="http://www.thenounproject.com">Noun Project</a>.
+Judgment icon designed by <a href="http://www.thenounproject.com/gatjensb">Bruno Gatjens Gonzalez</a>.

 You can find the code backing this website on [Github](https://github.com/sc3/crime-punishment).
 We used the Chicago Tribune's [Tarbell](http://tarbell.tribapps.com/) content management system to build our site.
 Content and code is under a [Creative Commons Attribution 3.0 Licence](http://creativecommons.org/licenses/by/3.0/us/).